Internships at Magic Theatre

 As one of the nation’s preeminent hothouses for bold new plays, Magic Theatre is dedicated to the cultivation of innovative plays, playwrights, and audiences – and to explosive and entertaining productions of original work that is relevant to the world around us.
 Magic is committed to sustaining the inventiveness and relevance of the national canon, working side-by-side with adventuresome playwrights to foster new works from page to stage as world premieres, or to seize the rare opportunity to further develop a new work within a second or third production.

-Magic Theatre currently offers internships in Artistic Direction, Design/Production, Literary Management, and Marketing/Development.
+Magic Theatre offers internships in Artistic Direction, Design/Production, Literary Management, and Marketing/Development.
+These positions are open to rising theater professionals who have earned at least a bachelor’s degree, preferably in a theater-related field.

 A Magic Theatre internship is for you if you are planning a career in theatre and have an interest in new play production.
 Magic Theatre interns participate in every aspect of operating a mid-sized theatre company, from full participation in staff meetings and strategy discussions to sharing in everyday administrative and production tasks, contributing to both short- and long-term organizational endeavors.
 Interns receive hands-on training and experience while working side-by-side with top theatre professionals.
 The internship will be a rich, career-building experience, which will strengthen both your craft and your resume.